ddaeschler/freshwater_kitty/README.md

 The timing uses `millis()` without blocking the main loop.
 The five-second interval is measured from valve activation, not from the last detection or the start of a LOW reading.
-Continuous presence keeps the valve open; there is no maximum run timer.
+Continuous presence keeps the valve open for a maximum of 10 seconds before a forced cooldown period.

-Serial output at **57600 baud** reports `Freshwater Kitty ready` at startup, `Kitty detected!` when the valve opens, and `Kitty gone!` when it closes.
+Serial output at **57600 baud** reports state machine changes.

 ## Hardware